Hammad-Akbar/poligram/README.md

 ## Compile Javascript using Webpack

 This line starts up Webpack, which looks inside `webpack.config.js`, loads configuration options, and starts transpiling your JS code into `static/script.js`.
+You may be asked to also install webpack-cli.
+Type **yes**.

 ```$ npm run watch```